sarojbelbase/nepstonks/README.md

 ### Features

 - Informs about upcoming issues
+- Announces when share are alloted to general public
 - Share market and stock related news from reputed sites
 - Reminds to apply for stocks beforehand